request an appointment online.

 A risk factor is anything that increases the chances of a person developing a disease.

 There are many different types of lymphoma, so not every risk factor applies to every type.
-In addition, most pediatric lymphoma patients don't have any of the risk factors listed here (other than race and gender).
+Most pediatric lymphoma patients don't have any of the risk factors listed here (other than race and sex).
 Nonetheless, the disease's risk factors include:

-- Gender: Hodgkin lymphoma is more predominant in males than females.
+- Sex: Hodgkin lymphoma is more predominant in males than females.

-- Race: Whites are more likely to contract the disease than other groups.
+- Race: White people are more likely to contract the disease than other groups.

 - Immune deficiency syndromes, including: